 In the tradition of Charles Ives and Wallace Stevens, Wolff has sustained two careers through most of his life, composing and performing while having joint appointments in both the classics and music departments at Dartmouth College.
 After retiring from Dartmouth in 1999, Wolff has been more active than ever as a composer, fulfilling commissions, recording, and performing with his own ensembles and with the Merce Cunningham Dance Company .
 He has, to date, completed over 175 works for soloists, small and large chamber ensembles, orchestras, vocalists, and other musics created for unspecified instrumentation.

-In March 2010, Christian Wolff will be a composer-in-residence at NEC, giving students an opportunity to work in intimate detail with Wolff.
-Music from Wolff's entire career, alongside classics of the 20th century, including works by John Cage, Morton Feldman, and Earle Brown, will be performed in a series of multiple nights of back-to-back concerts, providing a rich context for the scope of Wolff's compositional discoveries.
-Christian Wolff's longtime collaborator Keith Rowe, legendary improviser and member of the British free improvisation group AMM, will also join the concert festivities, and work with NEC students on Wolff's "open" scores.
+In March 2010, Christian Wolff was a composer-in-residence at NEC, giving students an opportunity to work in intimate detail with Wolff.
+Music from Wolff's entire career, alongside classics of the 20th century, including works by John Cage, Morton Feldman, and Earle Brown, were performed in a series of multiple nights of back-to-back concerts, providing a rich context for the scope of Wolff's compositional discoveries.
+Christian Wolff's longtime collaborator Keith Rowe, legendary improviser and member of the British free improvisation group AMM, also joined the concert festivities, and worked with NEC students on Wolff's "open" scores.

-A new work by Wolff, Songs from Brecht: The Exception and the Rule, commissioned by the Callithumpian Consort, a loose aggregation of NEC students, alumni, and new music enthusiasts, will be given a dual world premiere during Wolff's March 2010 NEC residency, with the concert version to be performed at NEC on March 17, and the fully-staged version, with Bertolt Brecht's texts, at the Isabella Stewart Gardner Museum on March 18.
+A new work by Wolff, Songs from Brecht: The Exception and the Rule, commissioned by the Callithumpian Consort, a loose aggregation of NEC students, alumni, and new music enthusiasts, was given a dual world premiere during Wolff's March 2010 NEC residency, with the concert version performed at NEC on March 17, and the fully-staged version, with Bertolt Brecht's texts, at the Isabella Stewart Gardner Museum on March 18.

 1950 Duo for 2 Flutes